Hannnatu/Custom-Domain-ATS/README.md

 * `frontend/index.html` is the public welcome page where users interact.
 * DNS propagation may take a few minutes after CloudFront setup.
 * SSL certificates must be requested in **us-east-1** for CloudFront.

 ---

-## 📬 Contact & Support

-For issues or questions, open an issue on the GitHub repo or email `dev@yourdomain.com`.

----